 How to Repair It

 Check your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t resolve the issue, call Watts Electric & AC at 601-736-7362.
+If you haven’t put in a new one within the last three months and can’t see light through it, you should replace it.
+If that doesn’t solve the smell, call Watts Electric & AC at 601-736-7362.

 5. Air Conditioner Smells Like Burning Plastic